luapower/libcurl/libcurl.md

 ### `curl.easy{options...} -> tr`

 Create a transfer using the easy interface.
-Returns a table: the `CURL` C handle is in `tr._curl`.
-Callbacks receive `tr` as first arg.
+Returns a transfer object (the `CURL` C handle is in `tr._curl`).
-FFI callback objects are freed on `tr:free()`.

 Options below (they also go for `tr:set()`).
 Enum options can be given as strings (case-insensitive, no prefix).
-Bitmask options can be given as tables of form `{mask_name = true|false}` (again, the mask name follows the C name but case-insensitive and without the prefix).
+Bitmask options can be given as tables of form `{mask_name = true|false}` (again, the mask name follows the C name but case-insensitive and without the prefix). `curl_slist` options can be given as lists of strings.
+Callbacks can be given as Lua functions: they receive `tr` as first arg and the ffi callback objects are freed on `tr:free()`.

 <div class=small>
 ----------------------------- ------------ --------------------------------------------------------------------